Come join us to learn about raising animals, butchering, and processing meats into delicious finished products.

 When sending a message to request a volunteer stay, please mention any foods you can't eat (ie, dairy, gluten, etc).

 We have a rustic loft for volunteers.
-It is one open room with a double bed and other single beds.
-It is a shared room with a divider inside.
+It is one open room with a double bed and another single bed with a small cooktop and table.
 There is a detached bathroom with nice, hot water.
-Below the loft is our butcher shop which is also the kitchen for the volunteers.
-We try to eat our main big meal, lunch, as a group and breakfast and evening meal are almost always on your own but we provide food (maybe not everything you'd like but sufficient).
-A little about the kitchen: it needs to be kept clean and tidy with no dirty dishes laying around.
+Below the loft is our butcher shop We try to eat our main big meal, lunch, as a group and breakfast and evening meal are almost always on your own but we provide food (maybe not everything you'd like but sufficient).
+We provide lots of meat in comparison to other hosts because we process lots of meat and I think you should be able to sample it.
+We need everything kept clean and tidy with no dirty dishes laying around.

 Washer/dryer are available but bring your own soap and we have wifi internet.